 Fortunately, there are solutions being proposed, which we shall discuss at a future time.
 That said the question is: Is climate change really happening?
 Has mankind had an impact by his behavior on Earth, and if yes, ultimately, what is mankind doing to right the situation?
 Is the proverbial glass getting fuller or emptier?

 Stay in touch, join The Explanation mailing list, add your comments below, there’s much more to come.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Climate Change: Reality or Hoax?
+Please use the Social Network links just below to share this information from The Explanation, Climate Change: Reality or Hoax?